benjdj6/timecrunch/README.md

 * Use vote model to track users vote status

+* Create and delete votes in appropriate routes

 * Add upvote/like button to recipe list (?)

 * limit user to one like/upvote per recipe